repo-jr/landing-page/README.md

 # landing-page
-Creating a landing page as described by The Odin Project
+Creating a beginner landing page as described by The Odin Project.